 Godiva Track Club presented the 19th Annual Umstead Trail Marathon on March 4th.

 Here are the overall results and some photos.

 Congratulations to the participants and thanks to the many volunteers who helped make this event happen.

 Do you like to run?
-Are you interested in meeting other people in the Research Triangle area who share your interest?
+Are you interested in meeting other people in North Carolina's Research Triangle area who share your interest?
 If so, you're in the right place.

-Founded in 1975 at the University of North Carolina-Chapel Hill, Godiva Track Club has over 450 members of all ages and abilities, and welcomes new members.
+Founded in 1975 at the University of North Carolina-Chapel Hill, Godiva Track Club has about members of all ages and abilities, and welcomes new members.

-Godiva offers an annual Running Start program for those who are new or returning to the sport.
-The club presents popular running events like the Umstead Marathon.
+Godiva presents popular running events like the Umstead Trail Marathon.
 Godiva's annual calendar also features weekly summer track meets, a September cross country series, and a seven race winter series taking place from October through March.
 There are some regularly scheduled weekly runs.

 Oh yes, one more thing: You may wonder why we're called the Godiva Track Club.
 Here's the story.